ptomulik/testmd/README.md

       ensure   => '< 2.4.0'
       versions => { apt => {'apache2' => ['2.2.22-13','2.4.6-3']} }
     }

+Well, in this form it's more complicated than simply putting:

+    packagex {'apache2':
+      ensure   => '2.2.22-13'
+    }

 Obviously, we may pass all the parameters `package` supports and they will have